+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 If you are in detention, it is vital that you seek specialist advice from an experienced immigration law firm as quickly as possible.

 Here at the Immigration Advice Service, we provide immediate emergency advice to detainees.
 Call us now on 0333 305 9375 for immediate assistance.
-We have immigration lawyers waiting to help you online, or at our offices in LondonManchester, or Birmingham.
-You can also use our office finder to find your closest branch.
+We have immigration lawyers waiting to help you online or over the phone.

 We help you understand why you’re facing deportation, and help you challenge an unfair or unjust removal order.
 We provide expert advice and legal assistance to rectify your situation.

-What to expect from an IAS immigration attorney when you’re facing deportation?
+What to Expect from an IAS Deportation Lawyer

-• 1 on 1 with a certified immigration lawyer
+• 1 on 1 sessions with a certified immigration lawyer

 • Timely, compassionate support

-• Checking your eligibility for challenging a removal order
+• Comprehensive eligibility check for challenging a removal order

-• Investigation into breach of the UK’s Human Rights Act 1998
+• Full knowledge and experience of deportation law, including the UK’s Human Rights Act 1998

-• Building a case to stay in the UK
+• Assistance in building a compelling case to stay in the UK

-• Plan of action, timeframes & chance of success
+• Details of a full plan of action, timeframes & chances of success

 Peace of mind with immigration experts